Keto for Epilepsy

 Ketogenic Therapies and brain surgery are the only known cures for Epilepsy.
 Half of the people with epilepsy who try the diet have a seizure reduction of at least 50%.
 Up to 25% become completely seizure free.
 In the sections below, we explain how Ketogenic Therapies compare to anti-epileptic medications, how keto’s mechanisms are thought to e(ect the body, and stories from a few of the thousands of families who have had amazing results by implementing the Ketogenic Diet.

 Clinical Guidelines for Ketogenic Therapies

-In 2018, updated guidelines were published describing the safe and effective use of ketogenic therapies in clinical management for pediatric epilepsies.
-Adult specific guidelines are soon to be published.
-Please click the link to read the pediatric guidelines:
+Pediatric clinical guidelines have been published since 2009.
+In 2018, and international study group of ketogenic experts provided updated guidelines describing the safe and effective use of ketogenic therapies in clinical management for pediatric epilepsies.
+Adult specific guidelines were published in 2020.
+Please click the link to read the abstracts.

 A high fat diet leads to a compromised cardiovascular system.

 Published studies (1) on long term outcomes do not support this assertion.
 When undertaken with the guidance of an experienced ketogenic therapy team, cholesterol is monitored regularly and tends to return to normal levels after initiating the diet.